 If you're intending to get married in the Church of England or Church in Wales, find out more about that process here.

 When giving notice you must state the name of the venue in which you're intending to marry.
 If you change your mind about your venue once notice has been given, you'll have to give a fresh notice and go through the process again.

 A notice of marriage must be given in person, by both of the couple, to a registrar in their local registration district.
 If you live in the Shropshire Council area and both have British or EEA nationality, there are a number of registration service points at which you can do this.
-To do this you will need to book an appointment which carries a fee.
-See our fees page for more information.
+To do this you will need to book an appointment, which carries a fee.
+See our prices section for fee information.

 Click on the headings below to find out about the rules for giving notice of marriage, depending on your own circumstances.